KEERRO/ctf-writeups/CSAW CTF'19 QUALS/BABY BOI/README.md

 We are given a 64bit binary, a libc and even the source code .
 Our first assumptions is that it's a BOF (Buffer OverFlow) challenge cuz we can see the `gets` function with no control of the input length.
-And we can see also that it's giving us the adress of `printf` in libc so no leak needed here.
+And we can see also that it's giving us the address of `printf` in libc so no leak needed here.

 ![img1](executing.png)